Danial-Dirar/steam_store_bd/readme.md

 -   sticky header with opaque background after initial scroll.
 -   mobile responsive.
 -   step scrolls has to be added.
--   r6 credit
--   hover effect of the cards
     ##Credits

     -   ### landing photo